 College Center Information Desk

-The information desk provides general College information and may be reached at ext.
+The information desk provides general College information at ext.
 6161 from any campus phone, or by calling 717-867-6161 from an outside line or cell phone.

 Information Desk Hours:

 The Office of Alumni & Parent Engagement develops relationships and serves as a lifelong link between alumni, parents, and friends, leading to increased support for the College's mission and goals.
 Its primary goal is to engage alumni, parents, and friends to serve as a resource to the College for recruitment, career networking, and internships, and through philanthropic support.

 Following Commencement, graduates automatically become members of the alumni association and receive lifetime LVC email addresses, The Valley magazine, a monthly e-newsletter, and invitations to campus and regional gatherings.
 All graduates are encouraged to engage as volunteers, and provide internships, career advice, admission referrals, and more.
 Visit www.lvc.edu/alumni for more information.